anantoghosh/gatsby-plugin-purgecss/README.md

 Since v2.3.0, manually including 'html', 'body' is no longer required.

 ### Using with postcss syntax plugins
+Since v3, `gatsby-plugin-purgecss` should work with other postcss plugins.
+For older versions:
 `gatsby-plugin-purgecss` is executed before postcss loader and can only purge css syntax.
 If you are using any syntax based postcss plugin, then it may not get purged.
 In such cases you will see "Could not parse file, skipping.
 Your build will not break." message. `gatsby-plugin-purgecss` will simply ignore the file and continue without issue.
 It would be better if you use purgecss postcss plugin directly instead.